mfitz/clocktwerk/README.md

 tweeting infinitely at the specified interval until the process is killed.

-Clocktwerk persists the index into tweets.txt, so when you restart the application, tweeting will pickup from the location previously reached, rather than starting again from the beginning of the file.
+Clocktwerk persists the index into tweets.txt.
+Hence, when you restart the application, tweeting continues from the location previously reached, rather than starting again from the beginning of the file.